-Provided that one junior employee may be employed at junior rates of pay in any one establishment.
+Provided further that one junior female and/or one junior male may be employed at junior rates of pay in any one establishment.

 5.3 Allowances

 5.3.1 Late work allowance

 All employees who work ordinary hours between 6.00 p.m. and 10.00 p.m. shall be paid \$1.5775 per hour so worked.
 This allowance shall not be paid when an employee is entitled to receive the shift allowance prescribed by clause 5.3.2.